 1 jar (7 ounces) marshmallow creme

 1/2 cup semisweet chocolate chips

-- Butter a 15-in. x 10-in. x 1-in. pan with 1 tablespoon butter; set aside.
+Butter a 15x10x1-in. pan with 1 tablespoon butter; set aside.
 In a heavy saucepan, combine the sugar, milk and remaining butter.
 Bring to a boil over medium heat, stirring constantly.
 Reduce heat; cook and stir until a candy thermometer reads 236° (soft-ball stage).
 Remove from the heat.
 Stir in candies until melted and mixture is well blended.
 Stir in marshmallow creme and vanilla until smooth.
 Spread into prepared pan; cover and refrigerate for 1 hour.

-- In a heavy saucepan or microwave-safe bowl, melt 18 oz. of white chocolate and chocolate chips.
+In a heavy saucepan or microwave-safe bowl, melt 18 oz. of white chocolate and chocolate chips.
 Dip balls in melted chocolate; place on waxed paper to harden.
 Melt the remaining white chocolate; add food coloring if desired.
 Drizzle over truffles.
 Store in an airtight container.
-Yield: 8 dozen.